zilexa/Homeserver/filesystem/README.md

 6. Open [the example fstab](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab), *note all UUIDs are missing in this example.
 Use the partition UUIDs you see in terminal/disk utility*.

 ### _Steps to add drives_
 1. Go through the example, add the lines you are missing under "AUTO-MOUNTED AT BOOT".
-Note the post-install has created subvolumes, mountpoints for `Downloads` and `.cache` because they should always be excluded from backup snapshots created by the OS.
+  - Note if you used [Post-Install](https://github.com/zilexa/manjaro-gnome-post-install) it has created subvolumes, mountpoints for `Downloads` and `.cache` because they should always be excluded from backup snapshots created by the OS.
+  - Note prep-server.sh has created a not-automatically-mounted line to mount the entire system drive.
+Required for backups and when you want to create/modify subvolumes on the systemdrive.
-2. Make sure you also add the lines under "NOT AUTOMATICALLY MOUNTED" for the system drive and the backup drives you might have.
+3. Make sure you add the lines under "NOT AUTOMATICALLY MOUNTED" for the system drive and the backup drives you might have.
-3. If you use BTRFS-RAID1, you simply use the UUID of the first drive in that pool.
+4. If you use BTRFS-RAID1, you simply use the UUID of the first drive in that pool.
 So you only need 1 line here, for each BTRFS-RAID pool.
   - *Ensure you did not make any mistakes.
 Double check!*
-4. Save file.
+5. Make your file look nice and readible, like the example, use as much comments/descriptions as you need!
+Then save file.
 Now run `sudo systemctl daemon-reload` to load the changes.
-5. To test, run `sudo mount -a`.
+6. To test, run `sudo mount -a`.
 If there are errors, unmount the drives before editing the file again.
-6. Verify your disks are mounted at the right paths via `sudo lsblk` or `sudo mount -l`.
+7. Verify your disks are mounted at the right paths via `sudo lsblk` or `sudo mount -l`.

 &nbsp;